Timberland Bancorp (TSBK)

 Dean J. Brydon, Chief Executive Officer

 Mr. Brydon has been affiliated with Timberland Bank since 1994 and has served as Chief Executive Officer since February 1, 2023.
-Previously, he held the position of President from January 24, 2022, to January 31, 2023, and served as Chief Financial Officer from January 2000 to January 31, 2023.
+Prior to that, he served as President from January 24, 2022, to January 31, 2023, and as Chief Financial Officer from January 2000 to January 31, 2023.
 Mr. Brydon is a Certified Public Accountant.

-Marci A. Basich, Executive Vice President and Chief Financial Officer
+Marci A. Basich, Executive VP, Chief Financial Officer & Treasurer

-Jonathan A. Fischer, President, Chief Operating Officer & Secretary
+Jonathan Arthur Fischer, President, Chief Operating Officer & Secretary

 Mr. Fischer has been affiliated with Timberland Bank since October 1997.
-He has served as President since February 1, 2023, Chief Operating Officer since August 23, 2012, and Secretary since January 24, 2022.
-Prior to these roles, Mr. Fischer served as Chief Risk Officer since October 2010.
-He also held positions as Compliance Officer, Community Reinvestment Act Officer, and Privacy Officer since January 2000.
+He has served as President since February 1, 2023, Chief Operating Officer since August 23, 2012, and as Secretary since January 24, 2022.
+Previously, Mr. Fischer served as Chief Risk Officer starting in October 2010, and also held roles as Compliance Officer, Community Reinvestment Act Officer, and Privacy Officer since January 2000.

-Matthew J. DeBord, Executive Vice President and Chief Lending Officer
+Matthew J. DeBord, Executive VP, Chief Lending Officer

 Mr. DeBord has been affiliated with Timberland Bank since 2012.
 He has served as an Executive Vice President and Chief Lending Officer since April 1, 2023.
-Before this, Mr. DeBord served as the Commercial Bank Team Leader.
+Prior to this role, Mr. DeBord was the Commercial Bank Team Leader.

 AI Analysis | Feedback